RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

          - :105: Is the correct answer
            :x: catchall feedback

    #.
-In cell J164 type =index(A2:A141,J147) This tells sheets to return the value from the range A2:A141 in the row specified by the value in J163.
+In cell J148 type =index(A2:A141,J147) This tells sheets to return the value from the range A2:A141 in the row specified by the value in J163.
 In other words starting at A2 go down 105 rows and return the value.
-As we will see later index is really powerful for doing all kinds of things, but primarily for now we will think of the combination of match and index being our search and retrieve powertools.
+As we will see later INDEX is really powerful for doing all kinds of things, but primarily for now we will think of the combination of match and index being our search and retrieve power tools.

       .. fillintheblank:: gen_max_country